 Baseline data was generated during the period 1st March 2014 to 31st May 2014.
-10 km area around the mines boundary (all three mines of ACC) was considered as study area to study cumulative impacts.
+10 km area around the mines boundary was considered as study area.
 Data was generated as per the standard procedures of the Ministry of Environment & Forests and the Central Pollution Control Board.